MashaelAlmosallam/Project-00/README.md

 # Project-00
-## Explination if the technologies:
+## Explination of the technologies:
 * HTML
 * CSS
 * JavaScript